Compare Rates and Save on Life Insurance

 Alternatives to Canceling Your Life Insurance Policy

-If the premiums are the reason you want to cancel your life insurance policy, it’s possible to reduce them.
+If the premiums are why you want to cancel your policy, it may be possible to reduce them.
 You can contact your insurer to ask whether you can decrease or customize your coverage to fit your financial situation — either as a permanent change or a temporary one.

-If you are just in dire need of cash, it’s possible to take out a tax-free loan from your policy if you have already made a certain number of payments.
-However, keep in mind that if it is not repaid, your loan amount will be taken against your original benefit.
+If you need cash, it’s possible to take out a tax-free loan from your policy if you have already made a certain number of payments.
+However, remember that your loan amount will be taken from your original benefit if it is not repaid.

 Your physical health plays a role in your premiums, and if you weren’t in good health at the time of application but are now, a new medical exam may help reduce your premiums.
 For instance, if you’ve stopped smoking for a few years, you may be qualified for lower premiums.